Have you ever wondered why some websites always appear at the top of Google search results?

 2.1 Direct vs. Indirect Influence on Rankings

-On-page SEO directly impacts search engine rankings because it involves optimizing elements that are entirely within your control on your website.
+On-page SEO directly affects your search engine rankings because it focuses on elements you can control on your website.

-Off-page SEO, however, indirectly influences rankings by building authority and trust signals outside your website.
+Off-page SEO, on the other hand, influences rankings indirectly.
+It focuses on building authority and trust outside your website.

 2.2 Control vs. Influence

-One of the main differences between on-page SEO and off-page SEO is the level of control you have over the optimization efforts.
+One of the biggest differences between on-page SEO and off-page SEO is the level of control you have over your optimization efforts.

-With on-page SEO, you have full control over every aspect of your website’s optimization.
+With on-page SEO, you have full control over every aspect of your website.
+You decide:

-These activities help increase your website’s visibility and reputation but rely on external parties’ willingness to engage with and promote your content.
+These efforts increase your website’s visibility and reputation, but they rely on external parties’ willingness to engage with and share your content.

 2.3 Short-Term vs. Long-Term Impact

-On-page SEO typically delivers more immediate results because your changes are directly reflected on your site and can be indexed by search engines.
+On-page SEO usually delivers faster results because your changes are reflected directly on your site and can be indexed quickly by search engines.

 This makes on-page SEO an essential strategy for achieving quick wins, especially for new websites or pages.

-While results may not be immediate, the long-term benefits of off-page SEO are substantial.
-It helps establish your site as a trusted and authoritative source in your industry.
+For instance, earning high-quality backlinks over several months or years gradually strengthens your website’s authority.
+While the results may not be immediate, the long-term benefits are substantial: you establish your site as a trusted, authoritative source in your industry.

 3 How to Create a Balanced SEO Strategy